Lake Macquarie (New South Wales): Environmental management

 The action plan, known as the Lake Macquarie Improvement Plan has an emphasis on integration, both physically and administratively, as well as promoting a whole of government approach and strong community involvement.
 The physical works concentrated on treating the cause of the water problems in the lagoon by tackling stormwater runoff within the catchment.
 Again, the emphasis adopted included the use of soft engineering and the restoration of natural ecological processes where possible.
 After six years in operation, the Lake Macquarie Project Management Committee entered its third project phase in 2006.

 A series of water quality indicators are used to monitor and quantify the water quality improvements observed by the community.
 The lagoon body generally has low nutrient concentrations, good water clarity and excellent dissolved oxygen levels.
 Activities that reduce the amount of sediments and nutrients washing into the Lake via stormwater run-off have assisted in improving water quality in Lake Macquarie.
 These activities include the construction of wetlands, the installation of stormwater treatment devices, bush regeneration and an increased awareness by the local community.

 Recreational fishing is improving as fish stocks respond to the recent removal of commercial fishing and the significant increase in water quality that has come from a concerted environmental program undertaken by the state government and council.
-Since settlement lagoon-bed silt has increased in some areas due to unsealed roads, road shoulders and diffuse effects of urbanisation, however the quantity is far less than in nearby Lake Munmorah, and swimming is quite tolerable.
+Since settlement lake-bed silt has increased in some areas due to unsealed roads, road shoulders and diffuse effects of urbanisation, however the quantity is far less than in nearby Lake Munmorah, and swimming is quite tolerable.
 Average water depth is approximately 8 m, reaching a maximum depth of approximately 15 m east of Pulbah Island.

-The lagoon has an increased level of mercury.
+The lake has an increased level of mercury.

 Recreation

-Recreational fishing, boating, kayaking and water skiing are all popular recreational activities on the lagoon.
+Recreational fishing, boating, kayaking and water skiing are all popular recreational activities on the lake.
 The popularity of kayaking is increasing.
-Sailing and yacht racing are also popular with the lagoon boasting many yacht clubs including:
+Sailing and yacht racing are also popular with the lake boasting many yacht clubs including: